Spin Inversion Symmetry

 The photon is interesting.
 It's spin-1 so the photon is its own dual.
 The same is true for the W and Z bosons that mediate the weak force, and also for the gluon that mediates the color force.

-SIS is still a hunch or conjecture.
+SIS is still a conjecture.
 But if true the implications are very deep.
 It says the universe is awash in spin-2 bosons and the particles we currently know in the Standard Model are only a fraction of the particles out there.

 Content written and posted by Ken Abbott firstname.lastname@example.org